zusquang/aws-easy-dynamodb/README.md

 9. [Changelog](#Changelog)

 ## <a id="Features"></a> Features
 Everything the AWS DynamoDB SDK can do, easy-dynamodb can do -- only more easily.
-Here are some of the key features the easy-dynamodb offers:
+Here are some of the key features that easy-dynamodb offers:

  - Both promises and callbacks -- you get to choose
  - Simplified API -- you should be spending much less time going through documentation to understand what needs to get passed into functions